gostevedore/stevedore/README.md

 - [Contributing](#contributing)

 ## Why stevedore?
 Stevedore simplifies the building of Docker images in a standardized way, with the ability to define relationships between them.
 You can build images from multiple sources, including local files and git repositories, and generate automatic tags for semantic versioning.

 Stevedore also offers a credentials store for easy authentication to Docker registries and AWS ECR, making image promotion and pushing seamless.

-## Getting started guide
+## Quickstart guide

 ### Installation

-You can use the script provided on Stevedore's repository to install it.
+To install Stevedore, use the script provided on the repository:
 ```sh
 curl -fsSL https://raw.githubusercontent.com/gostevedore/stevedore/main/scripts/install.sh | sudo bash -
 ```

-Visit the [documentation](https://gostevedore.github.io/documentation/getting-started/quick-start/#download-and-install-stevedore) to see other installation methods.
+Alternatively, you can visit the [installation guide](https://gostevedore.github.io/docs/getting-started/install) for other methods.

 ### Initial setup
-- Create the folders structure to place the images' and builders' definitions.
+- Create a folder structure to store image definitions and builder configurations before building Docker images.

 ```sh
 / $ mkdir -p /docker/images /docker/builders
 ```

 - Initialize Stevedore.

 We create a configuration file for this guide, but it can be also defined on environment variables.
 ```sh
 / $ cd /docker
 /docker $ stevedore initialize --builders-path builders --credentials-storage-type local --generate-credentials-encryption-key --images-path images --log-path-file /dev/null
 2023-02-03 21:57:20     INFO    Executing command 'stevedore [COMMAND] [OPTIONS] initialize'
 ```

-You can validate the configuration using the get configuration subcommand.
+After running this command, you can validate the configuration by using the _get configuration_ subcommand.

 ```sh
 /docker $ stevedore get configuration